Using ChaCha20-Poly1305 Authenticated Encryption in the Cryptographic Message Syntax (CMS)

 Authenticated Encryption in the Cryptographic Message Syntax (CMS).

-constructed of the ChaCha stream cipher and Poly1305 authenticator.
+ChaCha20-Poly1305 is a construction of the ChaCha stream cipher and

 Status of This Memo